 There’s no question that social media can be a big help to your business, whether you’re trying to reach current customers or target new ones.
 There are also many people who say that social media takes up too much of their time, and they don’t feel like they get enough out of the time they spend on it to make it worthwhile.
-Here are five tips to spend less time on social media without missing out on all the great benefits as a business.
+Here are five tips for spending less time on social media without missing out on all the great benefits as a business.
 These are the same tips I follow when it comes to all my businesses; Modern Market, Wordsmith & The Essential Studio Manager.

 THE IMPORTANCE OF USING SOCIAL MEDIA AS A BUSINESS

 We live in a digital world.
 Most people use social media, so if you’re trying to grow your business, you have to be where your customers are: on social media.
 But there’s more to it than that.
 It’s no longer enough to just have a Facebook page and hope for people to like it and engage with it—you actually need content and strategies, or you risk losing valuable leads.
 Take some time out of your day and design a plan that will allow you to maximize your presence without wasting all of your time (or missing out on opportunities).

 WHY YOU NEED AN ONLINE PRESENCE

 There are plenty of reasons why businesses (and individuals) create social media accounts.
 It’s a way to share content with your audience and spread your business’s name, establish yourself as an expert in your field, network with other businesses or people in your niche, even find a new employee.
 However, if you’re struggling to keep up with social media while running a business (particularly if you work solo), then it might be time to evaluate how much time you spend on these platforms and how you can still get all the benefits of using social media, without having to spend so much time on social media.

 CREATING CONTENT PILLARS